FreeCAD/DevelopersHandbook/designguide/naming.md

 **Do not use periods** on short UI elements like buttons or labels.
 Use them only in full-sentence tooltips or descriptive text.

-**Capitalize command and object names** using title case, even if not technical terms.

 **Use ellipsis (...)** at the end of menu items that require user input.

 ### How to implement title case